jdtheiss/pebl/README.txt

 folder and moved it to your desired location, go into the “pebl/functions” folder and run pebl('setup') from the command prompt.
 In addition to setting the "functions" directory to your matlab path, the 'setup' command will also run tests on all of the pebl functions.
-If any errors are thrown ensure you are using the most up-to-date version.
+If any errors are thrown, ensure you are using the most up-to-date version.
 Assuming all tests pass, you may begin using pebl by its graphical user interface (GUI) or from the command prompt.
 To get interactive examples on how to use pebl, see pebl_demo.